nayeemmz/cmsc426Spring2021/colorseg.md

 Observe that the above matrix is a **square** matrix and is a **symmetric** matrix.
 Here, $$\sigma_R, \sigma_G, \sigma_B$$ denote the variance in each of the individual channels. $$\sigma_R^2, \sigma_G^2, \sigma_B^2$$ are the variance in each of the R, G and B channels. $$\sigma_R \sigma_G, \sigma_G \sigma_B, \sigma_R \sigma_B$$ are the correlation terms and show the co-occurence of one channel over other.
 Mathematically, it signifies the vector projection of one channel over the other.

 An important property to know about $$\Sigma$$ is that it is a **Positive Semi-Definite (PSD)** Matrix and is denoted mathematically as $$\Sigma \succeq 0$$.
 This means that the [eigenvalues](http://mathworld.wolfram.com/Eigenvalue.html) are non-negative (either positive or zero).
-This physically means that you cannot have a negative semi-axes for the ellipse/elliposoid which makes sense.
-The [eigenvectors ](http://mathworld.wolfram.com/Eigenvector.html) of $$\Sigma$$ tell you the orientation of the elliposoid in 3D.
-A function [like this](https://www.mathworks.com/matlabcentral/fileexchange/4705-error_ellipse?focused=3890020&tab=function) can help you plot the covariance ellipsoids.
+This physically means that you cannot have a negative semi-axes for the ellipse/ellipsoid which makes sense.
+The [eigenvectors ](http://mathworld.wolfram.com/Eigenvector.html) of $$\Sigma$$ tell you the orientation of the ellipsoid in 3D.
+We have provided you with a [function](/cmsc426fall2019/assets/hwk3/draw_ellipsoid.ipynb) to plot the confidence ellipsoid.

-Now that we have both the prior and likelihood defined we can find the posterior easily:
+Now that we have a probability density function for the distribution of "orange" pixels, we can check the if a pixel $$x$$ is "orange" by checking if the probability density is larger than some threshold $$\tau$$

 $$
-p(C_k \vert x) = \frac{p(x \vert C_k)p(C_k)}{\sum_{k^\prime=1}^K p(x\vert C_{k^\prime})p(C_{k^\prime})}
+p_{\text{orange}}(x) \ge \tau
 $$

-Because we just want to find the colors by some thresholding later, we can drop the denominator in the above expression if we don't care about the absolute scale of the probability summing to 1.
-For most thresholding purposes, we can do the following approximation:

-$$
-p(C_k \vert x) \propto p(x \vert C_k)p(C_k)
-$$

-So using the following expression one can identify pixels which are 'Orange' (or confidently Orange).

-$$
-p(C_k \vert x) \ge \tau
-$$

 Here, $$\tau$$ is a user chosen threshold which signifies the confidence score.
-This method definitely works much better than the [simpler color thresholding method](#colorthresh).
+If the  This method definitely works much better than the [simpler color thresholding method](#colorthresh).
 All your data is being thresholded by an ellipsoid (3D ellipse) instead of a cube as before.
-You might be wondering why a gaussian looks like an ellipsoid?
+You might be wondering why a Gaussian looks like an ellipsoid?
 The covariance matrix represents the semi-axes of the ellipsoid.
 In fact the inverse of square root of diagonal values of $$\Sigma$$ gives the semi-axes of the ellipsoid.
-As you would expect if $$x \in \mathbb{R}^{3 \times 1}$$, the gaussian would look like an ellipse.
-Learn more about these cool gaussians [here](https://en.wikipedia.org/wiki/Multivariate_normal_distribution).
+As you would expect if $$x \in \mathbb{R}^{3 \times 1}$$, the Gaussian would look like an ellipse.
+Learn more about these cool Gaussians [here](https://en.wikipedia.org/wiki/Multivariate_normal_distribution).

-Modelling the likelihood as a gaussian is beneficial because a little light variation generally makes the colors spread out in an ellipsoid form, i.e., the actual color is in the middle and color deviates from the center in all directions resembling an ellipse.
-This is one of the major reasons why a simple gaussian model works so well for color segmentation.
+Modelling our data as a Gaussian is beneficial because a little light variation generally makes the colors spread out in an ellipsoid form, i.e., the actual color is in the middle and color deviates from the center in all directions resembling an ellipse.
+This is one of the major reasons why a simple Gaussian model works so well for color segmentation.

 <a name='gmm'></a>
 ### Color Classification using a Gaussian Mixture Model (GMM)

-However, if you are trying to find a color in different lighting conditions a simple gaussian model will not suffice because the colors may not be bounded well by an ellipsoid.
+However, if you are trying to find a color in different lighting conditions a simple Gaussian model will not suffice because the colors may not be bounded well by an ellipsoid.

 <div class="fig figcenter fighighlight">
   <img src="/cmsc426fall2019/assets/colorseg/ballindiffcolorspaces.png">